djxone123456/Pascal-calculator/README.md

 # Pascal-calculator(Excel)
-The pascal calculator is written in Pascal and it looks like Excel Microsoft (maybe :))
+The pascal calculator is written in Pascal and it looks like Excel Microsoft (maybe :D)

 Forum: https://www.facebook.com/PascalCalcProject